AlgoMaster Logo

 Intuition

-We keep splitting until we reach individual strings (which are their own LCP), then merge results back up by finding the common prefix of two strings at each level.
-This is the same pattern as merge sort: split the problem, solve each half, combine the results.
+Split the array until each piece is a single string (which is its own LCP), then combine results back up by finding the common prefix of two strings at each level.
+The structure mirrors merge sort: split, solve each half, combine.

 Algorithm